julienma/Bridget/README.md

 Watch local template folder for changes, and auto-upload template to an associated Bridge dev server, through Bridge API.

+# 1. Use it!

+## Installation (OSX 10.7.5)

+Either

+1. Download the latest standalone, prebuilt binary (OSX only - 24MB): http://cl.ly/3j3Y090F3T2w

+2. Download the [node-webkit binary](https://github.com/rogerwang/node-webkit#downloads) and the latest [Bridget.nw](https://github.com/julienma/Bridget/raw/master/build/Bridget.nw)

+### Growl notifications (optional)

+You should install [growlnotify(1)](http://growl.info/extras.php#growlnotify) if you want to get Growl notifications when uploads are done.

+### Compatibility

+This is tested and working on OSX only.

+As it is implemented now, it could theorically work on Windows with minimal code adaptation.
+However, it is currently based on cURL and zip OSX binaries, so until those features are built-in (using Node modules), you will have to manually install cURL and zip's windows-compatible CLIs.
+And even then, it's not garanteed to work.

+## Usage

+TODO

+### Settings file

+Your watched folders are saved in a hidden `.bridget_settings.json` JSON file in your $HOME directory.
+It is created the first time you add a watched folder.
+You can back it up if needed.

+Note that it should never be empty, otherwise app won't load.
+If you want to reset your watched directory, do not empty and save the file, just delete it.

+# 2. Hack it!

 ## Prerequisites

 ### Node & node-webkit